Yannis4444/Orange-Share/QuickStart.md

 There you can set the name of your computer which is only relevant for display purposes on the devices and the IP address of your computer.
 The IP will be saved in combination with your WiFi name.
-This means that you can set different IPs for different Networks.
+This means that you can set different IPs for different networks.
 If you are unsure which IP is the right one just go through them until one works.

 To add a connection click ADD and then enter a name for the connection.